enricocasadei/pokemon-shakespeare/README.md

 ### Pokemon & Shakespeare

-Here it is a simple engine that given a Pokemon name returns its Shakespearean description with also the possibility to add a Pokemon to the list of your favorite.\\
+Here it is a simple engine that given a Pokemon name returns its Shakespearean description with also the possibility to add a Pokemon to the list of your favorite.

-It is accessible by keyboard only following the guideline of the [webaim](https://webaim.org/techniques/keyboard/#testing).\\
+It is accessible by keyboard only following the guideline of the [webaim](https://webaim.org/techniques/keyboard/#testing).

 This project has been developed starting from scratch using Webpack, React, Typescript, styled-components and Docker.
-The webpage is responsive.\\
+The webpage is responsive.

+The Demo is available on GitHub pages [https://enricocasadei.github.io/pokemon-shakespeare/](https://enricocasadei.github.io/pokemon-shakespeare/)

 ## Prerequisites